ryancwalsh/cars/README.md

 # TODO

-1. make cron jobs that call the CarGurus scraper and the pages/api/ratings/determineMissing.ts
+1. make cron jobs that call the CarGurus scraper
-1. make cron job that checks each "active" listing in the table that hasn't been checked in X hours to see if it's still available at CarGurus and updates the row to say when it was last checked (and update to inactive as necessary)
+1. make cron job that checks each "active" listing in the check_whether_still_available view to see if it's still available at CarGurus and updates the `listings` row to say when it was last checked (and update to inactive as necessary)
 1. figure out why `ScrapedListing` type is equivalent to `any`
 1. add weighted score to Retool webapp and document the formula here
 1. add screeshots of Supabase, Retool, etc to this readme